Meet the Professors

 Read more about Professor Carr

-Education: Juris Doctorate from University of San Diego School of Law, Bachelor of Arts from University of California, Santa Cruz
+Education: Juris Doctor from University of San Diego School of Law, Bachelor of Arts from University of California, Santa Cruz

-Professional Experience: Professor Carr has been practicing law for 25 years: in private practice, as both a public defender and prosecutor, and presently as civil trial counsel in the Attorney General's Office.
+Professional Experience: Professor Carr has been practicing law for more than 25 years: in private practice, as both a public defender and prosecutor, and presently as civil trial counsel in the Attorney General's Office.

 Memberships: California Bar Association